Debabrata47/reminder-app/README.md

-## Firebase Todo List
+## Firebase Reminder List

 **Version 1.0.0**

 Description:
-The user will be able to add a todo, create, delete, and update.
+The user will be able to add a reminder task, create, delete, and update.

-## License & copyright

-© Jay B. Crisostomo